Particular/docs.particular.net/servicepulse/health-check-notifications.md

 related:
 ---

-Every ServiceControl instance performs periodic health checks and raises notifications in case any of them fail.
-By default, notifications get published as [integration events](/servicecontrol/contracts.md) but it's also possible to get them delivered as email messages.
+Every ServiceControl instance performs periodic health checks and raises notifications when they fail.
+By default, notifications are published as [integration events](/servicecontrol/contracts.md) but it's also possible to deliver them as email messages.

 NOTE: Email notifications require ServicePulse version 1.29 or later, and ServiceControl version 4.17 or later.